- Chart

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives likely include investments in curriculum development for new high-demand trades, enhancements to online learning platforms, strategic partnerships with employers for graduate placement, and efforts to improve student retention and completion rates.
+Recent Initiatives: Recent initiatives may include the launch of new programs, enhancements to online learning platforms, strategic partnerships with employers, and efforts to improve student outcomes and job placement rates.

 Summary